FISHERIES RESEARCH

 FISHERIES MANAGEMENT AND ECOLOGY

-Innovating solutions for a sustainable aquatic future.Fisheries Management and Ecology, an esteemed journal published by Wiley, serves as a critical platform for researchers, practitioners, and policymakers in the fields of aquatic science and ecology.
+Fostering collaboration for resilient aquatic ecosystems.Fisheries Management and Ecology, an esteemed journal published by Wiley, serves as a critical platform for researchers, practitioners, and policymakers in the fields of aquatic science and ecology.
 With an ISSN of 0969-997X and an E-ISSN of 1365-2400, this journal has been at the forefront of advancing knowledge and best practices in sustainable fisheries management since its inception in 1994.
 Hailing from the United Kingdom, it has steadily distinguished itself with a respectable impact factor and is currently ranked Q2 in both Aquatic Science and Ecology categories, evidencing its scholarly relevance.
 The journal not only covers a broad spectrum of topics related to fishery ecology and management, but also emphasizes the importance of interdisciplinary approaches to tackle the myriad challenges facing aquatic ecosystems today.
 It is indexed in reputable databases and boasts commendable Scopus rankings, making it a valuable resource for anyone invested in the sustainable use of aquatic resources.
 This commitment to accessibility and engagement, although not open access, ensures that critical research remains a cornerstone for ongoing discussions in the field.